-In addition to its bachelor’s degree program, GS offers combined undergraduate/graduate degree programs with Teachers College, the College of Physicians and Surgeons, and Columbia’s Schools of Social Work, International and Public Affairs, Law, Business, Public Health, and Dental Medicine.
-Additionally, GS offers undergraduate joint-degree programs with Columbia School of Engineering and Applied Science, List College of the Jewish Theological Seminary, Sciences Po in France, and City University of Hong Kong.
+In addition to its bachelor’s degree program, GS offers combined undergraduate/graduate degree programs with the College of Physicians and Surgeons, the School of International and Public Affairs, Columbia Law School, and the Mailman School of Public Health.
+Additionally, GS offers undergraduate joint-degree programs with the Fu Foundation School of Engineering and Applied Science, List College of the Jewish Theological Seminary, Sciences Po, Trinity College Dublin, and City University of Hong Kong.

 More than 70 percent of GS alumni go on to earn advanced degrees.